tristanjuricek/asciilab/README.md

 The conversion took a few hours, and there's a couple of weird quirks with JSON rendering.
 Overall, the code is _significantly_ cleaner for simple usage.

+#### Ditched DI via Kodein for ... an object

+The 5.0.0 release of kodein had a number of documentation bugs, which made me ponder if the API was really that useful.
+_TL;DR_: no, not really necessary.
+So I ripped it out and ... am using a Config object in each server app that just does whatever DI I currently need.
+The end result is that the code base is actually pretty clean.

 ## Product Concepts